techandsoftware/teletext/README.md

 ## loadPageFromEncodedString(base64input, header)

 Displays a page from the `base64input`.
 The input is a base64-encoded string of 7-bit characters for the 25 rows x 40 characters concatenated together.
 The encoded string uses the character repertoire defined in the [base64url encoding](https://tools.ietf.org/html/rfc4648#section-5).
-This format is taken from the querystring format used by Simon Rawles' online edit.tf teletext editor.
+This format is taken from the URL hash fragment format used by Simon Rawles' online edit.tf teletext editor.
 See further details here: https://github.com/rawles/edit.tf

 `header` is optional.
 When supplied, it replaces row 0 on the displayed page.
 It's a string of 32 characters.
 It can use the Output Line format but without the initial `OL,rowNum,`.
 See `setPageFromOutputLines` for the format.